akerlytics/akerlytics.github.io/_contributions/en/contributions.md

 ---

-# Contribiutions to the project
+# Contributions to the project

 Contributions can be of multiple forms and utilise different mediums.